coralogix/snowbit-integrations/SIEM & SaaS/OS Logs/Windows/README.md

 # Windows Event Logs

 ## Description
-This script is using Fluent-D to automatically ship logs to Coralogix by providing 4 arguments.
+This script is using OpenTelemetry to automatically ship logs to Coralogix by providing 4 arguments.
-The script supports operation-systems based on Ubuntu (Jammy and Focal), Red Hat or Amazon Linux (version 2 and 2023)
+The script supports operation-systems based on Windows.

 #### Arguments
 |  Argument   | Description                                          |